Shadek07/Shadek07.github.io/README.md

-Hi, This is Md Shadekur Rahman.graduated from UT-Arlington with MS-thesis.
+Hi, This is Md Shadekur Rahman, graduated from UT-Arlington with MS-thesis.
 My research area includes Machine Learning, Natural Language Processing, Text Analytics and Deep Learning.

 My thesis title is: "Development of Text Analytics for Debriefing Reflection Essays".
 My thesis presentation and thesis paper can be found [here](https://github.com/Shadek07/ms-thesis)